syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Selection.md

 ![](Selection_images/Selection_img6.png)

 ### Change the Background and Foreground Color for Hover Selection
-The selection background and foreground color can be changed of by `SfListView.Style.SelectionStyle` property.
+The selection background and foreground colors can be changed by using the `SfListView.Style.SelectionStyle` property.

 {% tabs %}
 {% highlight c# %}